 With so many project management software solutions, project managers can authorize the project team to update their own project plans, post questions to the group or flag issues or concerns.
 To some extent, the project manager could lose control if he or she is no longer the gatekeeper, but project management is not about control.
 It is about guiding a group of people to get to a common goal fast with minimum stress in both human and monetary capital.
 When managing is done right, team members will be more productive and effective.
 They will be more forthcoming and willing to share knowledge & help others and take responsibility for the good of the project.

 5. Add “mentor” to your job description

-Project managers who are willing to invest time to help advance the career of their team members will rewarded in the long term.
+Project managers who are willing to invest time to help advance the career of their team members will be rewarded in the long term.
 As a mentor, you can help team members navigate their way through the organization.
 Remember hopefully you will be managing other projects in the future.
-It will be a great sign of your management success if people who work you now, be better qualified and willing to work on your future projects.
+It will be a great sign of your management success if people who work you know, be better qualified and willing to work on your future projects.

 6. Keep feedback productive

 There are different ways to share feedback.
 Feedback is not criticism.
 The only reason you should give feedback is to help the person receiving it do better a better job in the future.
 Perhaps in some cultures, being direct is the norm and that is a good thing.
-In other cultures people are hesitant to be direct, but even in those instances be direct but as always be sensitive not to insult the person you are dealing with.
+In other cultures, people are hesitant to be direct, but even in those instances be direct but as always be sensitive not to insult the person you are dealing with.
 In most instances, you can get far better results by giving honest feedback and at the same time be helpful in finding solutions to overcome shortcomings you see in a direct report.

 7. Don’t cut-and-paste your team’s assumptions

 A project plan is not an exact science, but that does not make it art in the traditional sense.
 You need your team’s input in developing a plan but your job is to interpret this input.
-Challenge assumptions, deadlines and dependencies.
+Challenge assumptions, deadlines, and dependencies.
 There will be times that team members miscalculate and the successful project manager flags these mistakes.